Joy Crookes: 2018–2019: Reminiscence and Perception

-2020–present: Skin
+2020–2025: Skin

 In April 2020, Crookes released her first single of 2020, "Anyone But Me", which debuted atop the UK Asian Top 40.
 The song is about her battles with mental health and how she feels that "there's another person living in [her] head."
 In September 2020, Crookes released a cover version of The Wannadies' 1994 single "You & Me Song", which was featured in an O2 TV advertisement, consequently entering both the UK Singles Downloads and the UK Singles Sales charts.
 Crookes released the single "Feet Don't Fail Me Now" in June 2021, which became her third single to top the UK Asian Top 40 and is featured on the EASports video game FIFA 22 It served as the lead single from her debut album, Skin, which she revealed alongside the release of its title track in August 2021.
 Its third single, "When You Were Mine", was released later that month and became her fourth single to top the UK Asian Top 40.
 "Trouble" was released as the fourth single a few days before the release of Skin on 15 October 2021.

 On the album, Crookes incorporates samples on songs like "19th Floor" and "Kingdom".
 In an interview with Sound of Boston, Crookes explains the origins of both samples, and why she chose to include them: "The opening of 19th Floor is my grandma saying goodbye to me as she usually does when I leave her flat on the 19th floor of her block in south London.
 The voice call in Kingdom is my dad talking about the importance of punk music.
 I included these to contextualize my life at the time and where those songs were born from.
 I am a super family-orientated person and it felt like an important part of my narrative to include them on the album."

+On 18 October 2024, Crookes was featured on the song "Strength (R U Ready)" from The Blessed Madonna's album, 'Godspeed'.

+2025–present: Juniper

+On January 10, 2025, Crookes premiered a new single titled "Pass The Salt", featuring Vince Staples.
+Her second album, Juniper, was released on 26 September 2025.